 “The one and only.”
-Moe squawked.
-"We reckon it will take them 3 weeks until they can park the entire Inner Sol Command right outside these docks."
+Moe shivered.
+“We reckon it will take them around 3 weeks before they can park the entire Inner Sol Command next to this moon.”

-Sidney closed her eyes and leaned her head back, envisioning the colossal RZRR Battlecruisers, with hundreds of smaller support vessels, all crowded around Mars, ready for the showdown.
-The Venusians would love the opportunity to respond in force to that, supporting with their much smaller, but deadlier fleet.
-Things could escalate very quickly.
-Things could get ugly.
+Sidney closed her eyes, envisioning the horrifying RZRR battleships with hundreds of smaller support vessels.
+All floating above Mars, ready for the showdown of the century.
+The Venusians would love the opportunity to respond in force to that.
+Things could turn very bad very quickly.

-“So we have the angry Confederates backed up by Venus on one side, and the Martian Empire with the Sino-Russians on the other.
+“So we have the offended Confederates backed by Venus on one side, and the Martian Kingdom with Mother Sino-Russia on the other.
 That leaves the good old Union Empire on the fence, watching from afar.”

-"I take it that you’re sending me to Mars then?”
-Sidney casually threw out the question she knew could very much change her life.
+“So, you’re sending me to Mars then?”
+Sidney asked casually.
+Words she knew could change her life.
 Her toes and fingers crossed.
 Surely the embassy would need every available operative in the area.

-“Yes,” Moe replied, "But we don't require your assistance in Solits."
+“Yes,” Moe replied. “…But your assistance in Solits is not required.”
 She lowered her voice to a near whisper.
 “We’re sending you to Novograd.”

 “I trust you can manage, Ms. Takumi.”
 Moe replied coldly.
 “Unfortunately you’re the only one we have in the vicinity.”

 Sidney’s skin had turned paler than usual.
-Her pupils constricted, and the hair on her neck stood up.
-If Moe could see any of this she was clearly ignoring it.
+Her pupils constricted.
+The hair on her neck stood up.
+If Moe noticed any of this she was ignoring it.

-“A few quick things before I give you the briefing from The Gardener," she said, before leaning forward and half-whispering again.
-"HMS Albion will from here on out only be referred to as Seagull.
+“A few quick things before I give you the briefing from the boss upstairs,” she leaned forward and whispered.
+“HMS Albion will from here on out only be referred to as Seagull.
 Remember that.
 The New Bakhir bombing will from here on out only be referred to as The Frozen Pond.
 Remember that.”

 “Wait, the HMS Al...?”
-Sidney mumbled confused.
-She was going to Confederate Mars, with a big target on her back.
-She would be arrested the second she showed them her passport...
+Sidney’s world crumbling before her eyes.
+She was going to Confederate Mars with a big target on her back.
+She would be arrested the second she arrive...

-"Remember that."
-Moe urged again as she sat back, and pulled out an envelope from her dossier.
+Moe pulled out an envelope from her dossier.

-“Here’s a quick briefing from the boss upstairs."
-She said, and slid it across the table.
+“Here’s the instructions from The Gardener.”
+She slid it across the table.
 “Read it and destroy it.
 I’ll wait.”